Arushi-cgGirl/GitPractice/README.md

 # GithubRepo
 ## This is Git assignment
-### Tish is the simple repo | created for the understanding of git Fundamentals .
+### This is the simple repo | created for the understanding of git Fundamentals .

 **Team Members**